Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Optional category filters for generic block and both content types.
 * Possibility for entering custom templates in list block and list content type.
 * For categories multiple registries/trees/properties are now considered everywhere.
-* Basic Scribite integration, at the moment there are plugins generated for Xinha, TinyMCE and CKEditor.
+* Basic Scribite integration, at the moment there are plug-ins generated for Xinha, TinyMCE and CKEditor.
 * Fixed validation of upload file extensions; this check is now performed on the client-side, too.
 * Default implementation for user delete event listener.
 * Display and edit actions have been implemented also for ajax controllers.